NISHANTH1107/SmartAssisstant/README.md

 ## Configuration

 - API key: The app expects `API_KEY` to be available via environment variables or a `.env` file (the project uses `python-dotenv`).
+- MongoDB: Get the connection string and replace the `password` with original ket and place it in the `.env` file
 - Embeddings: The app uses a Hugging Face sentence-transformer model via `HuggingFaceEmbeddings`.
 - Index storage: FAISS indexes and uploaded files are stored under `data/indexes/` and `data/uploads/` respectively.